Our Vision, Aims and Strategy

 A strategy for One World Week, in 2020

-Instead we need to use the enforced isolation to increase our communication with each other through social media, post and telephone, to raise issues, discuss and take actions to promote global justice in all its economic, ecological and cultural dimensions.
+Instead we sought to use the enforced isolation to increase our communication with each other through social media, post and telephone, to raise issues, discuss and take actions to promote global justice in all its economic, ecological and cultural dimensions.

 • values people above profit;